-Agents that simply send a thank you to new clients and leave it until renewal time to reconnect are leaving a whole lot of potential business on the table.
+Agents who simply send a thank you to new clients and leave it until renewal time to reconnect are leaving a whole lot of potential business on the table.
 There are so many easy ways to generate new business after the sale.
 Creating follow-up emails is one of the best ways to build your business.
 Write a template for each one of these strategies — but be sure to tailor the text slightly so your client feels that personal touch.

 1. Follow up on paperwork sent

 Confirm your new client has received any paperwork sent by postal mail.
-Making sure they have received and understand what you sent shows that you care about them beyond the sale, that you’re on top of things and that you are helpful, reliable, and available.
+Making sure they have received and understand what you sent shows that you care about them beyond the sale, that you’re on top of things and that you are helpful, reliable and available.

 2. Clearly explain the claims process

 This is exactly why they bought insurance, so taking the time to spell out the end-to-end process is a big value add.
 They will remember your effort to make their life easier.
 You can also use the info to create an info sheet that you send out to clients in the event they need to file a claim.

 3. Ask for social media follows

 Your social media accounts will need to be rolling first, of course.
 (Need help?
 Try these 8 ideas for social media content.)
 Don’t just ask for the follow — let them know exactly what kind of content you post and how they will benefit.

 4. Send a purchasing experience survey

 This has so many benefits.
 It shows them that you care (which helps retention), it allows you to learn exactly where you need improve to win more sales, and it also lets you get to know them better.
 You can add additional questions about needs or preferences they might have.